• Go to app

 Evoking all the senses, both teamLab museums have sounds, sights, and textures.
 For those who want to take photogenic pictures, wearing white or plain-colored clothing is ideal, as it allows you to blend into the canvas of projected images and stand out even in dim lighting.

-Especially at teamLab Planets, you will even be barefoot and knee-deep in water during part of your time here.
-So do wear something that you can fold up till your knees.
-If you must wear your favorite leggings but don’t want to get them wet, you can always borrow a pair of shorts that are available free of charge to visitors.
+At teamLab Planets, you'll even be barefoot and knee-deep in water at some point during your time here.
+So wear something that you can fold up to your knees.
+If you must wear your favorite leggings but don't want to get them wet, you can always borrow a pair of shorts that are available free of charge to visitors.
+Do note that you can't wear socks at teamLab Planets, and you'll be required to remove both shoes and socks before entering the exhibits.

 Both teamLab museums also feature exhibits with mirrored floors that may cause discomfort for anyone wearing a dress or skirt.
 You are strongly encouraged to wear shorts or pants.
 But even if you wear a skirt, there are clothes available for rent near the artworks that use mirrors, so feel free to ask the staff.

-Don't worry if you're carrying tons of shopping along that day.
+And don't worry if you're carrying tons of shopping along that day.
+Both museums offer lockers for visitors to store their belongings.
 Your shoes and bags will be safely stored in the free lockers, and towels are available to dry off when you exit the wet room.
-These guys, they’ve thought of everything!
+They've thought of everything!

 teamLab Borderless, Sea of Clouds, 2019, Light Sculpture - Fog, Sound: Hideaki Takahashi © teamLab, courtesy Pace Gallery

-Due to the quick-moving lights, teamLab Planets and Borderless may not be friendly to people who have trouble processing information taken in through the senses.
+Due to the quick-moving lights, teamLab Borderless and Planets may not be friendly to people who have trouble processing information taken in through the senses.

 teamLab Planets is wheelchair accessible, but those who require the use of a chair will need to transfer to a supplied wheelchair to enter the exhibition.
 Please note that these wheelchairs are the basic, manual kind.

-On the other hand, teamLab Borderless is mostly wheelchair accessible, with the exception of some areas where they are restricted and electric wheelchairs are prohibited entirely.
-While this is disappointing, it is because of an issue of weight loading as the floors are made up of different materials.
+On the other hand, teamLab Borderless is mostly wheelchair accessible, except for some areas where they are restricted and electric wheelchairs are prohibited entirely.
+While this is disappointing, it's an issue of weight loading as the floors are made of different materials.

 Where can I buy teamLab tickets?

-teamLab, Universe of Water Particles on a Rock where People Gather, 2018, Interactive Digital Installation, Sound: Hideaki Takahashi © teamLab, courtesy Pace Gallery
+teamLab Borderless, Universe of Water Particles on a Rock where People Gather, 2018, Interactive Digital Installation

 teamLab Borderless, Universe of Water Particles on a Rock where People Gather, 2018, Interactive Digital Installation, Sound: Hideaki Takahashi © teamLab, courtesy Pace Gallery